Do I need a mortgage broker? What they do, costs, and when to use one

 Pros and cons of using a mortgage broker

-• They’ll match you to the lender that’s most likely to accept your application.
-This may be particularly useful if your circumstances are less straight-forward, such as if you’re looking for a self-employed mortgage.
+They’ll match you to the lender that’s most likely to accept your application.

-• Mortgage brokers will offer advice and guidance throughout the process and will also act as your advocate with the mortgage lenders, making it less stressful and increasing your chances of securing a mortgage.
+Mortgage brokers will offer advice and guidance throughout the process and be your advocate with lenders, reducing stress and increasing your chances of securing a mortgage.

 Mortgage Finder